Batur24/language-log/phrase.md

 + plow through
 > when I think back about all I can really remember is frustration and plowing through due to the desire to learn.

++ speak ill of
+> My one saving grace was that my mom never spoke ill of him.